jodersky/akka-serial/Documentation/developer.md

 - Currently, the release script does not handle uploading the native libraries archive (don't confuse this with the fat jar, which is uploaded).
 If creating a release that changed the native libraries or added support for more platforms, creating and uploading a new native archive must be done manually.

-- Don't forget to update the website after creating a new release.
+- Don't forget to update the website after creating a new release:

+    - Run `sbt makeSite` to generate documentation in `target/site/`
+	- Checkout GitHub Pages branch `git checkout gh-pages`
+	- Copy contents of `target/site/` to `documentation/M.m/`
+	- Update `_config.yml` with latest version
+	- Push to GitHub